alamminsalo/orion/README.md

 (Using arch linux examples, but can be applied to other distros as well)

+## Qt version

-Qt minimum version is currently 5.8
+Minimum supported Qt version is currently 5.8

 #### Install needed libraries and software